Erotica (song): Reception and analysis

-Initial reaction to the music video ranged from mixed to negative; Rolling Stone's Anthony DeCurtis noted it was "pretty much normal Madonna fare", but wondered how much longer would she be able to "continue mining sexuality", concluding: "At what point does it just stop being interesting?"
+Initial reaction to the music video ranged from mixed to negative.
+Rolling Stone's Anthony DeCurtis noted it was "pretty much normal Madonna fare", but wondered how much longer would she be able to "continue mining sexuality", concluding: "At what point does it just stop being interesting?"
 Similarly, Michele Romero, writing for Entertainment Weekly, asked, "Haven’t we seen most of this stuff before?
-Can we be bored with the subject matter already?", and gave the clip a B- rating; Romero furthered criticized the "choppy editing" and the lack of emotion that makes it "difficult to identify with or care about" the video's characters.
+Can we be bored with the subject matter already?", and gave the clip a B− rating; Romero furthered criticized the "choppy editing" and the lack of emotion that makes it "difficult to identify with or care about" the video's characters.
 She concluded her review by deeming the video a "litany of television taboos [rather] than a titillating expression of her sexual fantasies".
 Anthony Violanti panned it as a "musical and visual dud" that's "about as sexy as Ross Perot". "['Erotica' is] another example of her video overkill [...]
 [Madonna] has hyped sex to the point of boredom and has become a caricature of herself", Violanti wrote.
+For Matthew Rettenmund, author of Encyclopedia Madonnica, it is her "most emotionally stark" video, further adding: "[She] looks as evil and daunting as your worst nightmare, or your most sinister fantasy. [...]
+If Madonna has ever done a video that is truly disturbing, this is it".

 In a more positive review, former pornographic actress Candida Royalle applauded the singer for "helping women find equal footing in society" by presenting the subject of erotica and "unconventional sexual behavior".
 Retrospective reviews towards the visual have been similarly positive; Parade's Samuel Murrian named it Madonna's 20th best music video.
 Virtel and Idolator's Mike Nied both considered "Erotica" to be Madonna's 17th best video; the former deemed it a "seedy sight, but one that forces you to wonder: Would you let yourself go wild?", while according to the latter, the visual "brought soft porn to the mainstream".
 For MTV's Kyle Anderson, "[the video] still feels controversial all these years".
 "Erotica" was considered one of Madonna's most controversial music videos by Cinquemani and HuffPost's Daniel Welsh.
 At the 1993 Billie Awards, "Erotica" was nominated in three categories: Consumer print, trade print (music) and consumer print (retail), the most for a single entry; it was also included on VH1's 50 Sexiest Video Moments at number 16.
-For Eric Henderson, from Slant Magazine, "Erotica" is Madonna's 15th greatest music video.
+Rolling Stone's Eric Harvey named "Erotica" one of "The 15 Most NSFW Music Videos of All Time".
+Finally, for Eric Henderson from Slant Magazine, "Erotica" is Madonna's 15th greatest music video.